akka/akka/akka-docs/src/main/paradox/typed/cluster-concepts.md

 state.
 Currently `leader` actions are only triggered by receiving a new cluster state with gossip convergence.

-The `leader` also has the power, if configured so, to "auto-down" a node that according to the @ref:[Failure Detector](#failure-detector) is considered `unreachable`.
-This means setting the `unreachable` node status to `down` automatically after a configured time of unreachability.

 #### Seed Nodes

 The seed nodes are contact points for new nodes joining the cluster.